Phase behaviour of coarse-grained fluids

-We considered here only the first three low-order cases, $n=2,3,4$.
-They are sketched in Fig.~\ref{fig:one}, where they are contrasted with the standard DPD potential and LJ potential used in atomistic simulations.
-With the selected parameters given in Table \ref{tab:one}, the location of the first zero of the potential is $\sim 0.5a_0$, with a gradual decrease for higher values of $n$.
-By contrast, the standard DPD potential decays monotonically to zero at $a_0$.
+We restrict our consideration here to the first three low-order cases only, $n=2,3,4$, for a single component ($A \equiv A_{ij}$, $b \equiv b_{ij}$), leaving higher powers for subsequent publication.
+The cases are sketched in Fig.~\ref{fig:one}, where they are contrasted with the standard DPD potential and LJ potential (inset) used in atomistic simulations.
+With the selected parameters given in Table \ref{tab:one}, the location of the first zero of the potential, $\sigma_{ij}$, is $\sim 0.5 r_\text{c}$, decreasing somewhat for higher values of $n$.
+By contrast, the standard DPD potential decays monotonically to zero at $r_\text{c}$.
 A common peculiarity of both DPD and $n$DPD potentials, distinguishing them from conventional inverse-power ones, is the relationship between the force and the potential exponents: whereas in the former the exponent in the force is lower by one from the potential power, in the latter it is higher by one.